Learn the Meanings of the Planets

 A Note on Astrological Terminology

 The terminology of ancient astrology is sometimes confusing because ancient astrologers were also the first astronomers.
-Modern astronomy developed over the last few centuries and has taken the same terminology used by ancient astrologers but often with a change in technical meaning and application, creating a lot of confusion and false assumptions.
+Modern astronomy developed over the last few centuries and has taken the same terminology used by ancient astrologers/astronomers but often with a change in technical meaning and application.
+This re-defining of terminology has been a source of confusion.
+It is also behind many false assumptions made by critics.

 It helps to think of the ancient astrological terms as being based more on visual considerations while their modern astronomical equivalents are based on physical considerations.
 For instance, in ancient astrology, a ‘star’ is basically a glowing heavenly body so it included not only the stars in the modern astronomical sense (defined by their composition) but also the planets and the Moon.
 Therefore, ancient astrology distinguishes the “fixed” stars from the “wandering” stars.